UHR decides whether a post-secondary level programme abroad meets acceptable standards. Here you can read more about how UHR makes this assessment.

 In addition to the requirement that the course must be recognised by the state or the country’s education authorities, there are additional requirements for France, the US and Great Britain.

-The course/programme must lead to a qualification (diploma) that is recognised by the state.
+For private schools in France (and quite a few other countries), both the school and the course/programme must be recognised and lead to a qualification (diploma) that is recognised by the state.

 The course/programme must be regionally or professionally accredited.
 There are two different types of accreditation: